 With the end of the Cold War, the need for improved warheads dropped and pressures for a CTBT grew.
 The U.S.S.R. and France began nuclear test moratoria in October 1990 and April 1992, respectively.
 In early 1992, many in Congress favored a one-year test moratorium.
 The effort led to the Hatfield amendment to the FY1993 Energy and Water Development Appropriations Bill, which banned testing before July 1, 1993, set conditions on a resumption of testing, and banned testing after September 1996 unless another nation tested.
 President Bush signed the bill into law (P.L.
 102-377) October 2, 1992.
-The CTBT was negotiated in the Conference on Disarmament, and in September 1996 was adopted by the U.N.
-General Assembly and opened for signature.
+The CTBT was negotiated in the Conference on Disarmament.
+It was adopted by the U.N.
+General Assembly on September 10, 1996, and was opened for signature on September 24, 1996.
+As of March 11, 2005, 175 states had signed it and 120, including Russia, had ratified.